PyRepair/maniple/training-data/summarize-experiment/pandas/112/prompt_response_response_2.md

-Based on the provided information, it seems that the bug is occurring in the `get_indexer` method due to a mismatch in its signature expectations.
-The error message "No matching signature found" suggests that the method is not receiving the correct arguments when used internally.
+Based on the provided information, it seems that the error occurs due to the incompatibility of handling interval data and the `round` method when the columns are a `CategoricalIndex` derived from an `IntervalIndex`.
+This incompatibility leads to a TypeError with no matching signature being found for the `get_indexer` function.

+To address this issue, we need to ensure that the `round` method works seamlessly with `CategoricalIndex` derived from an `IntervalIndex`.

-One potential approach for fixing the bug is to review the signature of the `get_indexer` method and ensure that the correct arguments are provided when it is used internally.
-This may involve checking the appropriate usage of `get_indexer` and ensuring that the correct parameter types are being passed to it.
+One possible approach for fixing the bug is to modify the `get_indexer` function to handle the specific case when the columns are a `CategoricalIndex` derived from an `IntervalIndex` while performing rounding operations.

-Here is the corrected code for the `get_indexer` function:
+Here's the corrected code for the problematic function `get_indexer`:

 ```python
 @Substitution(